djoerres8/myTaskList/README.md

 TO RUN THIS PROGRAM:
 Install a program called XAMPP.
 After running it, start the apache server.
-Download the files for my task program and place them in a folder in c:/xampp/htdocs then in your web browser type in localhost/folder_name It should then run properly
+Download the repository to c:/xampp/htdocs extract the files there. then in your web browser type in localhost/myTaskList-master It should then run properly